How Much Does Welding School Cost in California?

 2. Part-time: extend duration, risk higher cumulative fees per unit.

-4. Certificate: lowest cost-to-complete for quick entry.
+4. Certificate: lowest cost for quick entry.

 Accelerated Programs